wrahool/wrahool.github.io/_posts/draft-phd-acknowledgements.md

 It would be remiss to not acknowledge the entire staff at the Annenberg school for being the silent heroes behind every dissertation.
 I owe a huge debt of gratitude to Joanne Murray for being who she is.
 The more I hear about the logistical and administrative travails of international graduate students in other programs and universities, the more I feel grateful to Joanne for being there to iron out all glitches that I have faced.
 A special token of appreciation is also due for the  IT and library staff, particularly Etienne Jacquot, Andreas Spillari, Elizabeth Cooper, and Sharon Black, for always being there when I have needed them.

 The Annenberg journey would not have been half as enjoyable but for the friends I made along the way.
-These include those in my cohort - specially Helene Langlamet, Rui Pei, Leah Ferentinos, and Stefanie Gratale - I will forever cherish all our lunches together and arguments over which food cart is best; those in
+These include those in my cohort - specially Helene Langlamet, Rui Pei, Leah Ferentinos, and Stefanie Gratale - I will forever cherish all our lunches together and arguments over choice of food cart; those in my research group - Tian Yang and Alvin Zhou - for being